 Based on these conclusions, one of the most effective ways any manufacturer can stay on top of the cyber risk across their organization is to make regular use of what is known as a cybersecurity assessment.
 This can diminish the danger that lies in what you don’t know can and likely will hurt you and your organization.

 Ineffective cybersecurity assessments

-The actionable information from cybersecurity assessments varies greatly across providers.
+The actionable information from cybersecurity assessments varies significantly across providers.
 That is due to the security knowledge gap between IT service providers, managed service providers, and more skilled companies that solely focus on cybersecurity.
 There is a big push in the IT market for outsourced IT providers to capture your revenue by talking about cybersecurity.
-They hope you are naïve and will permit a free amateur “security” scan of your network.
+They hope you are naïve and permit a free amateur “security” scan of your network.
 Then, they present some basic and incomplete reports showing vulnerabilities, highlighting why you need their managed services.
-This approach is effective because manufacturers don’t know where to start.
+This approach is practical because manufacturers don’t know where to start.

 This quote originates from an IT channel vendor selling “security in a box” to inexperienced IT service providers that misrepresents the real security risk to companies.
 “It’s your comprehensive internal cybersecurity service-in-a-box, complete with the technology, tools, software, marketing materials, and instructions for creating and delivering your own branded recurring cybersecurity managed service.
 This webinar will explain it all.
 We’ll cover the market opportunity, then show you how to sell and deliver the services.”
-This helps to explain why hackers are breaching increasing numbers of MSPs.
+This approach helps to explain why hackers are breaching increasing numbers of MSPs.
 To be uninformed is to be at the mercy of others.

 Cybersecurity assessments and types of services employed?